-The sound played when a notification is delivered.
+The sound played upon delivery of a notification.

 - iOS 10.0+